 Adjust color balance of RGB image with chromatic adaptation

-Read an image with a strong yellow color cast.
-Display the image, specifying an optional magnification to shrink the size of the displayed image.
+Read and display an image with a strong yellow color cast.

 Use the selected color as reference for the scene illumination, and correct the white balance of the image.